The History of Hammocks

-Like nothing else, hammocks embody the relaxed way of life experienced in Latin America, which some of our readers might have already experienced while travelling to the Caribbean, Brazil or Mexico.
-It istheobject of identification for Latinos as such.
+Like nothing else, hammocks embody the relaxed way of life experienced in Latin America, which some of our readers might have already experienced while traveling to the Caribbean, Brazil or Mexico.
+It is both a cultural icon and a way of life.

 As the miniature hammock made of pure gold, which is presented in the museum of gold in Bogotá, shows, the origin of the hammock lies with the indigenous people of Middle and South America.
 They knew its value very early on, as they started calling the hammock the “cradle of the gods”.
 The first hammocks were made of the bark of the hamack tree, making the origin of the original name “hamaca” abundantly clear.